Wardhanhrsh/Web-Patent-Scraper/README.md

 ```

 ## Known Issues
-The interface may not respond while working, this has no known incidence on the extraction of the data.
+The interface may become unresponsive while working; however, this has no known impact on data extraction.

 While extracting massive numbers of patents, the process might randomly freeze.
 Unfortunately I have not been able to determine what causes it.
 I, myself, have never encountered this problem on Linux (Solus Budgie), but my client on macOS (High Sierra) faced it multiple times.
 I have not tested if this problem exists on Windows or not.
-If you encounter this problem, try to reduce the number of patents to extract.
+f you encounter this problem, try reducing the number of patents being extracted.